We use cookies to understand how people use Depot.

 Cache

 Gradle is the build tool of choice for Java, Android, and Kotlin.
-It is used in many large projects, including Android itself, and is optimized for incremental builds, advanced local and remote caching, and parallel execution.
+Many large projects use it, including Android itself, and optimizes for incremental builds, advanced local and remote caching, and parallel execution.
 Gradle supports many different languages and platforms, and is highly configurable, scaling to codebases of any size.

-Depot Cache provides a remote cache service that can be used with Gradle, allowing you to incrementally cache and reuse parts of your builds.
+Depot Cache provides a remote cache service that works with Gradle, allowing you to incrementally cache and reuse parts of your builds.
 This cache is accessible from anywhere, both on your local machine and on CI/CD systems.

 org.gradle.caching=true